Calvin and Hobbes: Calvinball

-Calvinball is an improvisational sport/game introduced in a 1990 storyline that involved Calvin's negative experience of joining the school baseball team.
-Calvinball is a nomic or self-modifying game, a contest of wits, skill and creativity rather than stamina or athletic skill.
-The game is portrayed as a rebellion against conventional team sports and became a staple of the final five years of the comic.
-The only consistent rules of the game are that Calvinball may never be played with the same rules twice and that each participant must wear a mask.
+Calvinball is an improvisational game introduced in a 1990 storyline involving Calvin's negative experience joining the school baseball team.
+Portrayed as a rebellion against conventional team sports, the game became a staple during the comic's final five years.
+Its only consistent rules are that it may never be played with the same rules twice and that each participant must wear a mask.